hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 5 5 4 3 3 1 6 1 8
-Weapons/Armour: Fellblades may be armed with weapons and armour chosen from the Dark Elf Equipment list.
+Weapons/Armor: Fellblades may be armed with weapons and armor chosen from the Dark Elf Equipment list.
 Skills: The Fellblade may choose from Combat & Speed when he gains a new skill.
 In addition, the Fellblade may choose from the Dark Elf Special Skill list.